nyxes20/linux-split-tunnel-project/README.md

 ----------------------------------------------------

-This guide will assume you have a running and working docker installation on a Debian-based system.
+This guide will assume you have a running and working Docker installation on a Debian-based system.
 Useful Linux networking commands you might wanna know:

 ip a --> gets your current ip address and information, you can add flags like -br to get a brief, and -4 to get only ipv4 info.